-1. Service Consumption and Performance: A year end performance report will be developed that Monitor services, collect and assemble information on service characteristics, operating statistics, financial results, service quality, performance measures and ridership data for fixed route, commuter (Express and Work trips) ferry, special services, trolley services, light rail transit, and paratransit services, etc. Data will be used to make adjustments to existing services and to develop recommendations for future services.
-Data will include boarding and alighting counts, schedule adherence checks, electronic fare box readings, and field surveys 2.
-Recommendations and Documentation: The annual Transportation Service Program (TSP) proposes specific service modifications and new services to each of our six-member cities.
-Continued compliance with the Americans with Disabilities Act, and Title VI of the Civil Rights Act will also be monitored and evaluated 3.
-Monthly and Annual Reports: These reports include the update to the monthly ridership reports, annual Transit Development Program, and the annual Transportation Improvement Program which contains a capital improvement and the use of flexible funding for innovative and experimental service implementation.
-The TDCHR staff will continue to coordinate with city and TPO staff to develop service and capital improvement plans through the TSP and TIP planning process.
+1. Service Consumption and Performance: A year end performance report will be developed that details services, collected and assembled information on service characteristics, operating statistics, financial results, service quality, performance measures and ridership data for fixed routes, commuter (Express and Work trips) ferry, special services, trolley services, light rail transit, and paratransit services, etc. Data will be used to make adjustments to existing services and to develop recommendations for future services.
+Data will include boarding and alighting counts, schedule adherence checks, electronic fare box readings, and field surveys.
+2. Recommendations and Documentation: The annual Transportation Service Program (TSP) proposes specific service modifications and new services to each of the six-member cities.
+Continued compliance with the Americans with Disabilities Act, and Title VI of the Civil Rights Act will also be monitored and evaluated.
+3. Monthly and Annual Reports: These reports include the update to the monthly ridership reports, annual Transit Development Program, and the annual Transportation Improvement Program which contains a capital improvement and the use of flexible funding for innovative and experimental service implementation.
+The TDCHR staff will continue to coordinate with locality and HRTPO staff to develop service and capital improvement plans through the TSP and TIP planning processes.